Let’s Integrate! Becoming a Behavioral Scientist in a Family Medicine Residency (3.5 CE’s)

-- Attendees will be able to describe the history and rational of the behavioral scientist within family medicine residencies
+- Participants will be able to outline the history and purpose of the behavioral scientist role in family medicine residency programs.

 *National Psychology Training Consortium (NPTC) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 NPTC maintains responsibility for this program and its content.